-The fee credit determination will be based upon a comparison of the impacts of the planned residential project and the existing land use category (i.e. retail and services. office. and development, research industrial/warehouse/manufacturing, hospital. or hotel/motel).
-The actual impacts of the planned residential project (taken from Table 11) will be reduced by the impact of the existing commercial/industrial category (derived from calculations contained in this Report).
+The fee credit determination will be based upon a comparison of the impacts of the planned residential project and the existing land use category (i.e. retail and services. office. research and development, industrial/warehouse/manufacturing, hospital, hotel/motel or self storage).
+The actual impacts of the planned residential project (taken from Table 11) will be of reduced the impact the by existing commercial/industrial category (derived from calculations contained in this Report).
 Any reduction to the School Fee would only occur if the reduced amount falls below the School Fee.
 In such a case, the District would levy the reduced amount per square foot of new residential construction for the subject Reconstruction project.

 c.
-Student Generation Factors - To estimate the impact on the District's enrollment of Non-Mitigated Future Units, Student

-Generation Factors ("SGFs") must be established.
-CFS calculated SGFs for each of the following land use categories:
+Student Generation Factors - To estimate the impact on the District's enrollment of Non-Mitigated Future Units, Student Generation Factors ("SGFs") must be established.
+KeyAnalytics, a division of California Financial Services ("KeyAnalytics") calculated SGFs for each of the following land use categories: